 The University of Michigan-Dearborn's Institute for Local Government's mission is to increase the capacity of locally elected officials to govern effectively and address local needs with a regional perspective.

 Frustrated with the political situation?
-Time for your generation to take charge!
-Learn how to work on or manage a campaign, or run for political office!
-A series of small group seminars designed to connect you with office holders, campaign managers, and those who have run before will be held over the next few months.
-This is open to all, and free, but space is limited so be sure to register.
-Refreshments will be served.
+Time for the next generation to take charge!
+Learn how to work on or manage a campaign, or run for political office.
+A series of small group seminars and open discussions designed to connect you with office holders, campaign managers, and those who have run before will be held over the next few months.
+These events are open to all, and free.
+We will be posting the events on this site periodically.